 Only Use Incentives When Necessary

-While incentives are a great way to increase response rates, you should be careful to only use them when necessary.
+While incentives are a great way to increase responses rates (as DocPIES clearly demonstrates), you should be careful to use them only when necessary.

-If however your survey is a lengthy study, or your respondent does not have emotional ties to your product or service, you will likely need to incentivize it to get the highest response rate.
+If, however, your survey is a lengthy study, or your respondent doesn’t have emotional ties to your product or service, you’ll likely need to incentivize it to get the highest response rate.

 Remember that your incentive does not need to have a high monetary value to be effective.
-In fact, you are better off using a low cost incentive so as not to skew results and appear as if you are bribing your respondents.
+In fact, you are better off using a low cost incentive so as not to skew results by appearing to bribe your respondents.

 What survey incentives are you using?
 We would love to hear which ones are working for you!